Linthorpe: Religion

 Also in 1872 the first church services to be held in Linthorpe were in Olive's Gym adjoining the Park Hotel.
 The following year they were held in the Linthorpe cemetery church.
 The foundation stones for the first 'proper' church were laid in September 1891.
 It was in 1897 that this Linthorpe parish church of St Barnabas was opened 'free of debt'.

 Education

 Linthorpe Schools were originally opened as the Wesley Day School on 9 January 1871.
 On that first day the log: book reads '14 scholars were admitted'.
 The first week's fees amounted to three shillings.
 The number of children gradually increased over the following months.
 Although absences were common the reasons were investigated and usually logged as being 'satisfactory'.
 Today the schools are housed in two separate buildings – infant and junior – on the site in Roman Road.

+Demographics

 Community

 There is a community centre situated in Linthorpe which holds classes and events on a regular basis, distributing newsletters to the local community.
 One of the more recent buildings in the area is the Carter Bequest Hospital.
 It was originally intended for the benefit of less fortunate people.
 It has since been used as a private hospital and is now a local hospice.